Re: 90-Day IRP Immediate Driving Prohibition (Client 2303)

 CASE FACTS:

-Accused pulled over by the West Vancouver police for swerving over the center line, odour of liquor, failed a roadside breath test.
+Accused pulled over by the West Vancouver police for swerving over the center line, odor of liquor, failed a roadside breath test.
 Arrested and transported to the police station where breath tests were made showing a blood/alcohol concentration of 180 mgs in 100 ml of blood.

 HELD: NOT GUILTY